-In 2017 we adopted Financial Accounting Standards Board ("FASB") ASU 2017-01 and began capitalizing acquisition related costs.
-Prior to 2017 acquisition related costs were expensed as incurred.
-Other charges remained level from \$0.5 million for the year ended December 31, 2016 to \$0.5 million for the year ended December 31, 2017.
-The 2017 costs primarily consisted of the Company's share of expense related to a class action lawsuit in California (See Legal Proceedings in Part I).
+Other charges decreased from \$3.8 million for the year ended December 31, 2018 to \$1.4 million for the year ended December 31, 2019.
+The 2018 costs primarily consisted of the write off of previous expenditures related to previously planned expansions at several of our Silicon Valley hotels.
+The Company has decided not to continue with these expansions at this time and has expensed the costs associated with the planning of these expansions.
+The 2019 costs primarily consist of insurance deductibles and the Company's share of expense related to a class action lawsuit in California (See Legal Proceedings in Part I).